 The one thing I’m appreciative of is the amount of light in the dining room and the large windows; it makes it easier to people watch, admire the open concept modern decor, and most importantly to see the menu.
 The dining area is a very open space which is refreshing considering that they could cram in a lot more tables — this adds to the entire relaxed experience.

 TIP: A favourite Instagram photo spot is in front of the wall of old-school radios.

 It’s a bit misleading from the exterior of the building because Radio Social is massive in size.
 Located in a historic warehouse measuring 42,000 square feet; there are 34 bowling lanes, a locker area, restrooms, and shoe rental area situated between 2 separate large rooms.

 The bowling area is unlike anything I’ve seen before; complete with plush sofas, armchairs, lamps and coffee tables.
-Bowling is very popular, and I do suggest booking a lane ahead of time or expect to spend time waiting your turn.
+Bowling in Rochester is very popular, and I do suggest booking a lane at Radio Social ahead of time or expect to spend time waiting your turn.

 Bowling isn’t the only game at Radio Social.
 There are other options for playtime fun such as ping pong, corn hole, billiards, skeeball, foosball, shuffleboard, darts, and giant Jenga.

 The menu is Middle Eastern or if you want to be technical about it — Israeli — and it’s spot-on legit according to my Jewish travelling companion.
 With traditional selections such as falafel, hummus, and halloumi.
 According to the manager, the owner specifically sent their executive chef to Israel to study the cuisine to ensure it’s authenticity.